hari2309s/fluesternde-berg-geist/README.md

 # fluesternde-berg-geist 🏔️🌲

 A beautiful, animated theme switcher for React applications with TypeScript, Tailwind CSS, Framer Motion, and Lucide Icons.
+Features custom themes inspired by the stunning landscapes of Austria and Germany.

 ## Features